 Hon’ble President of the People’s Republic of Bangladesh

-Thereafter, he went to Agartola, India to take part directly in the War of Liberation.
-At that time, most of the Members of Parliament of greater Chittagong, Noakhali and Comilla had been staying there.
-Mr. Hamid discussed various strategies of Liberation War with them.
-Side by side, he exchanged views with the local public representatives and high government officials in Agartola.
-Later, towards the end of April, he again came back to Bangladesh to further organize people and went back to India.
-Taking several associates with him, he reached Balat via Tekarhat, Gumaghat, Panchara and Moilam of Meghalaya.
-He set a Youth Reception Camp in Balat for those who came from Bangladesh to participate in the Liberation War.
-He was the Chairman of that camp.
-The primary recruitment of the youth who came from Kishoregonj, Netrokona and Sunamgonj to join the war as freedom fighters, was mainly done in this camp.
-He was also one of the prominent members of Zonal Administrative Council constituted at Meghalaya to direct the Liberation War and for the better management of the refugees.
-He also acted as the sub-sector commander of Bangladesh Liberation Force (Mujib Bahini) for Kishoregonj and Sunamgonj Districts.
-He carried out those responsibilities for the entire period of Liberation War.
-After the victory of liberation war on 16 December, 1971 he organized meeting at various refugee camps in Meghalaya to motivate the Bangalees who took refuge there to return home.
-After the homecoming of the refugees, he returned to the country on 10 January 1972.
+Afterwards, Mr. Hamid went to Agartola of India to participate directly in the Liberation War.
+At that time, most of the Members of Parliament of greater Chittagong, Noakhali and Comilla were staying there.
+He discussed with them regarding various strategies and aspects of Liberation War.
+Simultaneously, he interacted and shared ideas with the local public representatives and high government officials of Agortola.
+In the late April, he returned to Bangladesh and again went to Tekarhat of Meghalaya, Gumaghat, Panchara and reached Ballat inside Moilam with his several associates.
+He set up Youth Reception Camp for those who came from Bangladesh to participate in the liberation war and he was the Chairman of that camp.
+Mainly, primary selection of the freedom fighters was done there especially for the people coming from Kishoregonj, Netrokona and Sunamgonj to participate in the Liberation war.
+He was also one of the important members of Zonal Administrative Council, which was formed to administer the Liberation war and to ensure the better management of the refugees.
+While performing the responsibilities of the Chairman of Recruiting Camp in Meghalaya of India, he also acted in different important capacities including the commander of the sub-sector of Bangladesh Liberation Force (Mujib Bahini) comprising the then Kishoregonj and Sunamgonj District.
+He took up all these responsibilities throughout the period of Liberation war.
+After the victory of Liberation war on 16 December, he organized several meetings in different camps at Meghalaya to inspire the refugees to come back home.
+After completion of repatriation of the refugees, he returned home on 10 January 1972.

-A widely travelled person, Mr. Hamid visited USA, UK, Russia, Canada, India, Gibraltar, Barbados, Egypt, Singapore, UAE, Thailand, Morocco, Saudi-Arabia, South Africa, Namibia, Switzerland, Hong-Kong, Kuwait, Iran, South Korea, Mongolia, China, Sweden, Fiji, Australia, Kiribati, France, Germany, Italy, Netherlands, Belgium, Malaysia, Sri Lanka, Pakistan, Japan, Nauru, Maldives, Uganda, Thailand, Bolivia etc. to attend meetings, seminars, symposiums and conferences as a Member of Parliament, as the Deputy Speaker and the Speaker of Bangladesh Parliament.
+Wide travelled Mr. Hamid visited many countries of the world to attend different meetings, seminars, symposiums and conferences.
+He visited U.S.A, U.K., Russia, Canada, India, Gibraltar, Barbados, Egypt, Singapore, Pakistan, UAE, Thailand, Morocco, Saudi-Arabia, South Africa, Uganda, Namibia, Switzerland, Hong-Kong, Kuwait, Iran, Korea, Mongolia, China, Sweden, Fiji, Australia, Kiribati, France, Germany, Italy, Netherlands, Belgium, Maldives, Malaysia, Sri Lanka, Bhutan, Pakistan, Japan, Turkey, Kazakhstan and Nauru.

-For his outstanding contribution to our Independence and Liberation War, Mr. Md.
-Abdul Hamid was conferred the Independence Award-2013, the highest award of the country.
+For his outstanding contribution in our Independence and Liberation War, Mr. Md.
+Abdul Hamid was conferred the Independence Award-2013.

 Mr. Md.
-Abdul Hamid became President in- charge on 14 March 2013 as the then President Md.
+Abdul Hamid took the responsibility of President in- charge on 14 March 2013 while the then President Mr. Md.
 Zillur Rahman was under treatment in Singapore.
-After the death of Md.
-Zillur Rahman on 20 March 2013 in Singapore, Mr. Hamid became Acting President from that day.
-Later Md.
-Hamid was elected President uncontested as the 22nd President of Bangladesh on 22 April 2013.
-He was sworn in to the office of the President of the People’s Republic of Bangladesh on 24 April 2013.
+After the death of Mr. Md.
+Zillur Rahman, he became the Acting President on 20 March 2013.
+Later on, Mr. Md.
+Abdul Hamid was elected President of Bangladesh on 22 April 2013 and sworn in as the President on 24 April 2013.

-Mr. Hamid is married and father of three sons and a daughter.
-Reading books on history and constitutions of different countries is his favorite pastime.
+Mr. Md.
+Hamid is married and he is father of three sons and one daughter.